Hadrian's Wall & Northumberland Preview

 Roman Army Museum

 The Roman Army Museum allows you to immerse yourself in the life of a Roman soldier, transporting visitors back nearly 2,000 years, through a blend of cutting-edge technology and rare artifacts.
 Based at the site of Magna Roman Fort the museum is situated next to one of the most complete sections of Hadrian’s Wall.
 Telling the story of the Roman soldier from a general empire wide perspective through to daily life on the frontier.
 The galleries are highlighted with objects from Vindolanda’s collection and full-scale replicas.
-You can view the only surviving Roman helmet crest ever discovered—an incredibly delicate artifact made of hair moss—and the Quintus Sollonius phalera, a stunning silver-gilt military medal.
+You can view the only surviving Roman helmet crest ever discovered an incredibly delicate artifact made of hair moss, and the Quintus Sollonius phalera, a stunning silver-gilt military medal.

 Sycamore Gap

 The Sycamore Gap tree, also known as the Robin Hood tree, was a 120-year-old sycamore tree planted next to Hadrian's Wall near Crag Lough in Northumberland.
 Standing in a dramatic dip in the landscape created by glacial meltwater, it was one of the country's most photographed trees and an emblem for the North East of England.
-It derived its alternative name from featuring in a prominent scene in the 1991 film Robin Hood: Prince of Thieves.
+It earnt its alternative name from featuring in a prominent scene in the 1991 film Robin Hood: Prince of Thieves.
 Unfortunately, the tree was illegally felled in 2023, declared as an act of vandalism.
 It has since sprouted from the stump and is expected to take more than 150 years to recover.

 Vindolanda

 Vindolanda Fort is one of Europe’s most important Roman archaeological sites, sitting on the Stanegate Road, just south of Hadrian’s Wall.
 The on-site museum is filled with artefacts solely found during excavation projects at Vindolanda.
-The site has nine forts (built on top of each other) creating exciting archaeology beneath what you can see today.
+The site has nine forts, built on top of each other, creating exciting archaeology beneath what you can see today.
 You can explore a stone fort dating to the third century with impressive standing remains.
-Inside the fort walls are the remains of the headquarters building, the Commanding Officer’s house, barracks and more.
-Beyond the fort walls is a settlement with a main street, houses, shops, a tavern and a bathhouse.
-As an auxiliary fort, soldiers from all over the Roman Empire including Belgium, Germany and France would have lived here.
-Excavations take place on the site every year and attract hundreds of volunteers from all over the world.
-You can see the live excavations taking place on weekday during the summer session.
-The site has special soil conditions, which preserve certain artefacts amazingly.

 Chesters Roman Fort

 Chesters is one of a series of permanent forts built during the construction of Hadrian’s Wall.
 The cavalry fort, known to the Romans as Cilurnum, was built in about AD 124.
-It housed some 500 cavalrymen and was occupied until the Romans left Britain in the 5th century.
+It housed around 500 cavalrymen and was occupied until the Romans left Britain in the 5th century.
 Pioneering excavations in the 19th century exposed the structures visible today.
 These excavations yielded one of the best collections of inscriptions and sculpture on Hadrian’s Wall.
-In 1796 Nathaniel Clayton bought the estate, in which Chesters Fort remains.
-He had the ruins levelled to form a park between his mansion and the river.
-His son John Clayton (1792–1890) succeeded to the property in 1832, he is one of the most important figures in the 19th-century archaeology of Hadrian’s Wall, and the present-day appearance of the site is almost entirely due to excavations he conducted from 1843.

 Alston